wizardishungry/jonwillia.ms/_posts/2022-03-09-isolating-problematic-cgo-code.md

 }
 ```

-### Why are you passing file descriptors from process to process?
+### Why are you passing file descriptors between processes?

 `Request` contains an integer file descriptor for each segment.
 I explored passing the segment to `goav` in a number of ways.